Parent and Family Guide for LGBTQ+ Students

 Navigating college as an LGBTQ+ person can be a unique and momentous experience.
 Some LGBTQ+ college students benefit from specialized support systems — both on campus and at home.
 Parents and families of LGBTQ+ students can bolster their ability to support students by learning more about commonly used language, understanding the plights and power of coming out, and being connected to resources that can be used to improve the lives of LGBTQ+ learners.

-This guide provides tips and insight into how parents and families of LGBTQ+ students can be the best support system possible.
+This guide shares some tips and insights into how parents and families of LGBTQ+ students can provide better support.

 The Coming Out Process for LGBTQ+ Students